-Prior to the year 2012, the Commission staff 1) updated the hydrologic and hydraulic analyses for the Oak Creek watershed that were originally conducted under the comprehensive watershed plan, 2) refined hydrologic modeling for the Pike River watershed, and 3) assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.
+Prior to the year 2013, the Commission staff 1) updated the hydrologic and hydraulic analyses for the Oak Creek watershed that were originally conducted under the comprehensive watershed plan, 2) refined hydrologic modeling for the Pike River watershed, and 3) assisted the Wisconsin Department of Natural Resources (WDNR) and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Floodplain Map Modernization program in Kenosha, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.

-In 2012, the Commission staff assisted local units of government, WDNR, and FEMA in implementing the FEMA Floodplain Map Modernization program in Kenosha and Racine Counties.
-The Commission staff provided technical and plan development assistance to Kenosha County regarding the ongoing U.S. Army Corps of Engineers Upper Des Plaines River Watershed Phase II Feasibility Study.
+In 2013, the Commission staff assisted the counties, WDNR, and the Federal Emergency Management Agency (FEMA) in implementing the FEMA Risk Mapping, Assessment, and Planning (RiskMAP) program in Kenosha County, Milwaukee, Ozaukee, Racine, Walworth, Washington, and Waukesha Counties.
+The Commission staff also provided technical and plan development assistance to Kenosha County regarding the ongoing U.S. Army Corps of Engineers Upper Des Plaines River Watershed Phase II Feasibility Study.
 The County is participating in that study in partnership with the Chicago Metropolitan Water Reclamation District and Lake County in Illinois and the Illinois Department of Natural Resources.

-In 2012, the Commission staff also 1) initiated a flood mitigation and stream rehabilitation study for MMSD of Honey Creek in the Menomonee River watershed in Milwaukee County 2) completed Letter of Map Revision (LOMR) and Conditional Letter of Map Revision (CLOMR) applications to be submitted to FEMA by MMSD and the Cities of Milwaukee and Wauwatosa, reflecting constructed and proposed MMSD flood mitigation projects along the main stem of the Menomonee River, 3) completed two LOMR applications for Sussex Creek in the Town of Lisbon that will be submitted to FEMA, and 4) at the request of Kenosha County and the Town of Salem, refined the hydraulic analysis of Unnamed Tributary No. 1 to Hooker Lake, and 5) continued work on a LOMR application for Pebble Creek and Brandy Brook in Waukesha County.
+In 2013, the Commission staff also 1) continued a flood mitigation and stream rehabilitation study for MMSD of Honey Creek in the Menomonee River watershed in Milwaukee County, 2) provided detailed documentation to WDNR of the Kinnickinnic River watershed hydrologic model associated with an anticipated Letter of Map Revision (LOMR) request by the City of Milwaukee application, completed an update to the Milwaukee River hydraulic model in Milwaukee County and began analyses of alternative scenarios for Estabrook dam in support of Milwaukee County's Environmental Assessment of the dam, 4) completed hydraulic analyses of the effects on the regulatory floodplain of a proposed Mole Creek stream rehabilitation project in Ozaukee County,5) completed a LOMR application for Sussex Creek in the Town of Lisbon that was submitted to, and approved by, FEMA, and 6) continued work on a LOMR application for Pebble Creek and Brandy Brook in Waukesha County.